 In foreclosures on rental and commercial property the Plaintiff will often file a Motion early on seeking a Court Order appointing a receiver or requiring you to surrender your incoming rent payments either to the Plaintiff or to the Court registry pending the outcome of the litigation.
 Such motions can potentially be defeated, but must be vigorously opposed and defended against.

 In short, there are many ways to defend against the foreclosure, as well as to hold the Plaintiff responsible for any inappropriate actions on its part.
 The above-referenced defenses are only a sample of what we may be able to do in defending your case.
 A detailed review of your paperwork could reveal more about other defenses you may have as well.
-If you would like assistance in determining what your legal options are, please give us a call now for a FREE telephone consultation regarding your specific case.
+If you would like assistance from a successful foreclosure defense attorney in determining what your legal options are, please give our law office a call now for a FREE telephone consultation regarding your specific case.